ringseu/ui_text/README.md

 # ui_text

-find text from .js and .html files
+find text from .js and .html files, and write the result into an excel file.